project-codeflare/ibm-vpc-ray-connector/templates/blog.md

 ![demo](https://github.com/project-codeflare/gen2-connector/blob/blog/templates/gen2-connector.gif)

-    Ray will spawn its head and worker nodes on Virtual Server Instances.
+Ray will spawn its head and worker nodes as Virtual Server Instances.
 For demo purposes, when inquered to provide requested number of worker nodes, it is recommended to either leave 0 or specify 1 to minimize resources consumption.

     ```bash
     [?]
 Minimum number of worker nodes: 1